packetrat/python-intelix-reputation-checking/readme.md

   <li>sys</li>
   <li>socket</li></ul>

- A secondary version requires ipwhois for collecting ASN data.
+ A secondary version, repandasncheck.py, requires ipwhois for collecting ASN data for the purposes of hosting analysis.

 Todo: create a requirements.txt for pip3 installation